 What are some tips for hikes in Colorado?

-1. Start early in the day so you deal with fewer hikers on the trails and avoid the afternoon storms that can come in quickly.
+1. Start early in the day so you deal with fewer hikers on the trails and avoid the afternoon storms that can roll in quickly.

 2. Check the weather before you leave for your hikes.